uddhavgyan/original-vachanamrut/content/docs/Gadhada-Pratham/1/hs-en.md

 “There, some ride upon Garuda, some upon great chariots, and some upon divine vimanas – this is directly perceived by one in yogic samadhi.” **॥16॥**

-Thereafter, a devotee named Harjivandas expressed his curiosity and asked, “O Lord!
+Thereafter, a devotee named Harji expressed his curiosity and asked, “O Lord!
 Please listen to my question and kindly answer it.” **॥17॥**

 “Despite engaging in satsang for a long time, why does one not develop the same intense attachment towards satsang as one has towards one's own body and relatives?”
 Upon asking this, Shri Hari replied, **॥18॥**